FKR1383/Thermal-Aware-Standby-Sparing-Technique-on-Heterogeneous-Real-Time-Embedded-Systems-Reimplement-/README.md

-# Embedded Systems Project: Thermal-Aware Standby-Sparing on Heterogeneous Real-Time Embedded Systems
+# Low Power Design Project: Thermal-Aware Standby-Sparing on Heterogeneous Real-Time Embedded Systems

 ## Overview
 This project implements the **Thermal-Aware Standby-Sparing (TASS)** technique on heterogeneous real-time embedded systems.
 The approach focuses on improving **fault tolerance** and **thermal safety** while minimizing overall power consumption.
 Using a combination of **big (high-performance)** and **LITTLE (low-power)** cores, tasks are scheduled with both primary and spare execution to ensure deadline satisfaction under thermal and reliability constraints.